danilobr94/ijcai2026_cdvm/README.md

 (`data/attr_datavals/`, `data/attr_selected_vals/`) are included in this repository.

-Large precomputed files (attribution matrices ~7.8 GB, influence score matrices ~200 MB) are hosted separately.
-Download them with:
+Large precomputed files (attribution matrices ~7.8 GB, influence score matrices ~200 MB) are hosted separately and can be downloaded optionally to speed up Path B:

 ```bash
 python download_data.py
 ```

-This fetches `data/attr_matr/` and the `influence_score_matrix-*.npy` files required to run CDVM and pruning optimization without recomputing them from scratch.
+This fetches `data/attr_matr/` and the `influence_score_matrix-*.npy` files.
+If not downloaded, both files are recomputed automatically when running Path B (slower).
 See [`data/README.md`](data/README.md) for a full breakdown of all data files.

 ---

 ## Reproducing Plots (Path A)

-After downloading the data, run the notebooks in any order:
+The MLflow results included in this repository are sufficient — run the notebooks in any order:

 | # | Notebook | Output |
 |---|---|---|